 Information relating to Degree of Master, Postgraduate Diploma and Postgraduate Certificate.

-If you have any questions about the degree regulations or your own provisional results, please speak to your Programme Director, Programme Administrator or the Head of Postgraduate Services.
+If you have any questions about the degree regulations or your own provisional results, please speak to your Programme Director or Assessment team firstname.lastname@example.org.

 An introduction to Postgraduate Taught Degree Regulations